Snugug/generator-sketch/README.md

 Sketch also has some templates to make sketching easier.
 The following templates are available:

-#### Style Tile Template
+#### Templates

-Spin up a responsive [style tile](http://styletil.es/), including the Sass required to power the basic tile.
-Copy taken from [Fillerama](http://chrisvalleskey.com/fillerama/).
-From the root of your project, run the following:
+Quickly spin up templates of commonly used patterns!

 ```
-$ yo sketch:template style-tile
+$ yo sketch:template
 ```

+Currently available templates:

+* Style Tile - A Responsive [style tile](http://styletil.es/), including the Sass required to power the basic tile.
+Copy taken from [Fillerama](http://chrisvalleskey.com/fillerama/).
+Run Template from the root of your directory.

 ### Getting To Know Yeoman